c3lang/c3docs-old/docs/modules.md

 `bar.c3`

     module bar;
-    // import some::foo; <- not needed
+    import some;
-    fn void test()
+    // import some::foo; <- not needed, as it is a sub module to "some" fn void test()
     {
         foo::test();
         // some::foo::test() also works.
     }

-In some cases there may be ambiguities, and there are two ways to solve those: full path names or explicit `import` statements.
-The `import` statement makes the imported module prioritized over implicitly imported modules.
+In some cases there may be ambiguities, in which case the full path can be used to resolve the ambiguity:

 `abc.c3`